Prominent sportsman who stole $40K from grandad also admits deceiving friend out of $60K

 Reparations of $60,000 are being sought for this offence.

-The sportsman was due to be sentenced for the other charges today, but this has been adjourned until March.
+The sportsman was due to be sentenced for the other charges today, but Judge Bruce Davidson adjourned the hearing until March.

 The court summary of facts released to the Herald by a judge revealed the sportsman lost money on online gambling sites - and stole money from his grandfather - to fuel his "secret gambling addiction".